raspberrypi/style-guide/style-guide.md

 As a general rule with **software in particular**, check the manufacturer's capitalisation style.
 Many examples of software title capitalisation are in the word list below; if you encounter more, please email liz@raspberrypi.org to have them added them to the list.

 Treatment of the titles depends on the type of work.
+In general, titles should be set in *italics*.

+Italicise the titles of the following types of works: artworks; books, book chapters and other parts of books; CDs; albums; DVDs; songs; lectures; magazine and newspaper articles; films; operas; plays; podcasts and episodes of podcasts; poems; speeches with titles; television and radio programmes and episodes; web shows; webinars; and online videos.

-In general, titles should be set in *italics*, unless they fall under one of the following categories:
+Do **not** italicise titles if they fall under one of the following categories:

 *   Blogs.
-The titles of individual blog posts should be set in italics (unless the blog publishes posts under a date only).
+The titles of **individual blog posts should** be set in italics (unless the blog publishes posts under a date only).
 *   Games.
 Computer games, board games, card games, arcade games.
 *   Magazines and newspapers.
-The titles of specific articles from magazines and newspapers should, however, be set in italics.
+The titles of **specific articles** from magazines and newspapers **should**, however, be set in italics.
 *   Websites.
 *   Software.

-Italicise the titles of the following types of works: artworks; books, book chapters and other parts of books; CDs; albums; DVDs; songs; lectures; magazine and newspaper articles; films; operas; plays; podcasts and episodes of podcasts; poems; speeches with titles; television and radio programmes and episodes; web shows; webinars; and online videos.

 But wait!
 There's more!